chi-123710/Mar-model-for-financial-imputation/README.md

 ##MAR_prediction is for prediction(based on the coefficient matrix)

-##Test_producer.py is to create the dataset we need
+##test_data_produce.py is to create the dataset we need,we save the npy and csv file for further implement

+##TEST.py is for test with interpolation and other imputation method.

 ##I also attach the test dataset.You can change it.